olizilla/oli.zilla.org.uk/_posts/2010-12-07-installing-git-on-debian-lenny.markdown

 	$ git --version
 	git version 1.5.6.5

-**NO NO NO.** if there is one thing worse than installing completely unrelated packges, it's finding out it's the package you want is older than your nan.
+**NO NO NO.** If there is one thing worse than installing completely unrelated packges, it's finding the package you want is older than your nan.

 	$ sudo aptiude purge git-core